sximenez/2024-01-jan-etl-extract-transform-load/README.md

 }
 ```

-We can now provide our input in the `Main()` function to obtain our output.
+We can now provide our input in the `Main()` function, trigger our program and obtain the output.

 ## Conclusion